The Gallipoli Campaign

 That within the community there exists an obligation for all to preserve the special qualities of loyalty, respect, love of country, courage and comradeship which were personified by the heroes of the Gallipoli Campaign and bequeathed to all humanity as a foundation of perpetual peace and universal freedom.

-The Club has an elected board of eight directors of which four members comprise the Executive Committee.
-The Club’s day to day operations are overseen by the Secretary/Manager Ms Margaret Brown.
+The Club has an elected board of nine directors of which four members comprise the Executive Committee.
+The Club’s day to day operations are overseen by the Secretary/Manager Mr John Robertson.